-Gettysburg Licensed Battlefield Guide Rich Kohr is the host for the Gettysburg at Arlington series.
+Gettysburg Licensed Battlefield Guide Rich Kohr is the host for our Gettysburg at Arlington series.
 He is standing by the unique grave of artilleryman Wallace Fitz Randolph.
 This view was taken facing northeast at approximately 4:00 PM on Sunday, May 23, 2010.

 Arlington National Cemetery, overlooking Washington, D.C., has many connections to Gettysburg and to the Gettysburg Campaign.
 There are many more connections than to only Robert E. Lee’s residence, and John F. Kennedy’s grave.
 Almost every row in the older sections have someone buried there who had a link to Gettysburg.